gertig/Pulse/README.md

     $ heroku addons:add scheduler:standard
     $ heroku addons:open scheduler

-Create a Job that runs "rake check\_sites"
+Create a Job that runs "rake check\_sites" every 10 minutes, it should look like this once you are done:

 ![Heroku Scheduler](assets/heroku-scheduler.png)